SLT-World/SLBr/README.md

   **Browse the web with a fast, lightweight web browser.**
 </div>

-## Based on the Chromium platform

-With the Chromium browser engine, SLBr has access to Chromium's useful features that can be implemented easily.

 ## System Requirements
 - Microsoft Visual C++ 2019
 - .NET 6.0